 Bridge collapse compensation claims are never simple.
 Litigation can stretch out over years.
 Decisions as to filing a claim individually or as part of a group – and against whom – should never be attempted without professional legal guidance.
 Most state and engineering companies who may be liable would rather settle before protracted litigation becomes a courtroom issue, where damages awarded by a jury could escalate.

 Rhine Law Firm, P.C. has won hundreds of millions of dollars on behalf of our clients.
-Our experienced North Carolina construction litigation lawyers can offer sound legal counsel in navigating the often complex and adversarial challenges that stand between you and your fair compensation for injury, damage, or loss.
+Our experienced Wilmington construction litigation lawyers can offer sound legal counsel in navigating the often complex and adversarial challenges that stand between you and your fair compensation for injury, damage, or loss.

 Any injury resulting from a car wreck is unexpected and inconvenient, to say the least.
 However, the lasting effects of a catastrophic injury or wrongful death require justice.